antisvin/OpenWare_Axowl/Axoloti/README.md

 1. A single click loads previous or next patch when button is released

-2. Keeping a button pressed an clicking the opposite buttons allows you to select previous/next patch that only gets loaded when first button is released.
+2. Keeping a button pressed and clicking the opposite button allows you to select previous/next patch that only gets loaded when first button is released.
 You can press second button multiple times, thus you can skip patches instead of loading them one by one.

 When you're in patch selection mode, LEDs are used to display currently selected patch number as binary numbers.
-Patch number is displayed with most signifant bit on the left (LED for button 4).
+Patch number is displayed with most significant bit on the left (LED for button 4).
 For example patch number 3 is displayed as two unlit LEDs followed by 2 lit LEDs.

 ## I have more questions!